j4iro/personal-site/src/posts/how-to-highlight-your-github-profile.md

 Don't forget that you can pinned your repositories in this section, you can pinned up to 6, this section will do more attractive you github profile.

-Finally, here are some github profiles for you inspired:
+Finally, here are some github profiles for you to get inspired:

 - [@timbergus](https://github.com/timbergus)
 - [@JCMais](https://github.com/JCMais)